DUNE-DAQ/daq-buildtools/docs/README.md

 ```
 To stop this, type the `stop` command.
 Ctrl-c will exit you out.

-For a more realistic use case where you can send commands to the application from other services and applications, the [restcmd](https://dune-daq-sw.readthedocs.io/en/latest/packages/restcmd/) package provides a command handling implementation through HTTP.
+For a more realistic use-case where you can send commands to the application from other services and applications, the [restcmd](https://dune-daq-sw.readthedocs.io/en/latest/packages/restcmd/) package provides a command handling implementation through HTTP.
 To use this plugin, we call `daq_application` in the following manner:
 ```sh
 daq_application -n <some name for the application instance> --commandFacility rest://localhost:12345
 ```